verbose/verb/README.md

 # verb [![NPM version](https://badge.fury.io/js/verb.svg)](http://badge.fury.io/js/verb)

-> A project without documentation is like a project that doesn't exist.
-Verb solves this by making it dead simple to generate docs, using simple markdown templates, with zero configuration required.
+> Verb makes it dead simple to generate markdown documentation, using simple templates, with zero configuration required.
 A project without documentation is like a project that doesn't exist.
-Verb solves this by making it too easy _not to do it_.

 ## Install
 ## Install globally with [npm](npmjs.org):